 Inventors Who STEAMed Up Agriculture

-Hosted by the Wyandotte County Conservation District and the National Agricultural Center & Hall of Fame
+Hosted by the Wyandotte County Conservation District, the National Agricultural Center & Hall of Fame and Wyandotte County Farm Bureau Association.
+Multiple buildings will be used to allow for social distancing and cleaning days.

 How to feed the world now and in the future?
 This is the challenge accepted by the inventors in the National Agricultural Hall of Fame.
 Celebrate these inquisitive minds by tackling the problems they faced.
 Walk through Farm Town USA as one of our Hall of Fame members who STEAMed up agriculture through experimentation to feed and clothe an ever-growing and changing world.